tendermint/tendermint/docs/architecture/adr-082-socket-protocol.md

 ## Detailed Design

-1. If we choose to standardize on gRPC, the main work in in Tendermint core will be removing and cleaning up the code for the socket client and server.
+1. If we choose to standardize on gRPC, the main work in Tendermint core will be removing and cleaning up the code for the socket client and server.

    Besides the code cleanup, we will also need to clearly document a deprecation schedule, and invest time in making the migration easier for